The Future of Digital Marketing: Predictions for 2023 and Beyond

-The second is employee activation.
+The third biggest trend is employee activation.
 AI will tell us what to create, but our best storytellers are our existing employees from across the business.
 Every company needs a strategy to activate these employees as both creators and as the most effective distribution channel to share that content.

 This is what we love to call The Paradox of AI: The more the robots tell us what to do, the more we will need marketing experts to create and share that content.

 There are a few things we’re pretty clear about.
 Content marketing isn’t going to go anywhere for a while for sure.
 But what other future digital marketing trends might we see as we head towards 2023?

 Smart speakers and “assistants” have been around for a while but they really started to take off in 2017 and 2018 as people have lost the self-consciousness of talking to their phones and a range of new consumer devices like Amazon Alexa and Google Home have appeared on the market.

 There’s no reason for the trend in mobile to stop growing, and this hands-free technology will become an increasingly standard way that users choose to interact with their devices.
 It’s estimated that over half of all search queries are powered by voice search.

 With this growth in voice search powered smart devices will come more opportunities to market to the people that own them.
 Amazon already spotted this opportunity when it started offering cheaper Kindle devices in exchange for agreeing to receive marketing communications.
 Targeted Alexa ads are already in the pipeline and the other devices will be sure to follow.

 Artificial intelligence has been expanding what’s possible in the future of digital marketing for quite a while now, but we’re going to see exponential leaps in what this technology is capable of over the next few years.

 Chatbots will become a customer service standard and start replacing live agents more and more frequently as machine learning algorithms grow more complex and are able to emulate human beings with almost spooky accuracy.